Claim Back Marriage Tax Online

 • Details of a tax credit claim

-• Self Assessment tax return details
+• Self Assessment return details

 • Credit record information

 If you are unable to register for the Government Gateway, you can claim the marriage tax allowance through a Self Assessment or by writing to HMRC.
+Alternatively, a claims management company can do all this for you.

 What Happens Once A Marriage Tax Allowance Claim Has Been Made?

-Luckily, once applied for, you do not have to reapply for the HMRC marriage tax allowance every subsequent tax year.
-The tax code for the higher earner will be updated or it will be updated when they next fill out a Self Assessment tax return (depending on whether they are self-employed or not).
+Luckily, once applied for, you do not have to reapply for the HMRC marriage tax allowance every subsequent financial year.
+The tax code for the higher earner will be updated or it will be updated when they next fill out a Self Assessment return (depending on whether they are self-employed or not).
 After you transfer your marriage allowance to your partner, it will remain on your record until you cancel it.

 Related articles